Relintai/pandemonium_engine_docs/usage/plugins/editor/spatial_gizmos.md

 For simple gizmos, just inheriting `EditorSpatialGizmoPlugin` is enough.
-If you want to store some per-gizmo data or you are porting a Godot 3.0 gizmo to 3.1+, you should go with the second approach.
+If you want to store some per-gizmo data or you are porting a Pandemonium 3.0 gizmo to 3.1+, you should go with the second approach.